Sunny Hill: 2012–2013: Antique Romance and Young Folk

 On January 13, 2012, Sunny Hill made their comeback with their first maxi-single "The Grasshoppers".
 On January 20, it was announced that Janghyun would be entering his mandatory military service on January 31.
 The single peaked at the Top 3 of the Gaon Chart.

 On April 14, it was announced that Sunny Hill would be making comeback as four-member girl group with digital single, "Is the White Horse Coming?".
 Sunny Hill released their digital single Is The White Horse Coming? on April 19.

 The next day, it was reported that the song had topped in the several music site such as Soribada, Melon, Mnet, and Bugs.

 On December 6, Sunny Hill's second extended play, Antique Romance with the lead single "Goodbye to Romance".
 The track was said to be about the members' first love story.
 The album was successful and both songs of the album reached the Top 10 songs in Gaon Chart.

 On April 5, Sunny Hill released collaboration single Love Actually with South Korean modern rock group called Daybreak, as a part of project album Re:code - Episode III.
 Misung also participated as co-produced and co-wrote for the song.
 On April 6, the music video was released featured cameo appearances from comedian Kim Sungwon, Defconn, and ZE:A member Kwanghee.
-The collaboration single was peaked at #7.
+The collaboration single was peaked at No. 7.

 On June 10, it was announced that Sunny Hill would be making comeback with their third extended play, Young Folk.
 The lead single would be folk music with featured folk musician Hareem.
 The same day, the group held a showcase announcing their comeback.
 Sunny Hill official released their third extended play, Young Folk on June 19 and charted high on real-time charts.

 On August 13, Kota was featured in a duet with SS501's Kim Hyung-jun entitled "Always Love You", a special digital single, with a release of a video teaser on August 8.
 The song is an acoustic medium R&B produced by Kim Hyung Jun himself, while the music video has an innocent love story theme, filmed on Hanseo University's airfield.

 On October 30, 2013, Leader Janghyun was discharged from his military service.